Courseplay/courseplay/readme.md

 # Courseplay for Farming Simulator 2013 v 3.41

+## About this courseplay version
+This is a fork of the official coursplay.
+It is written by horoman.
+In addition to all the features the standard version has, this version additionally

+* supports folders to save the courses in
+* handles courses by id instead of the course name (allowes multiple courses with the same name)
+* has a different way of saving into the courseplay.xml
+* is not multiplayer ready!
+___

+## From the original Version:

 ### Important Update Information™
 We've got a website for Courseplay, containing all the glorious information you might ever need.
 Well, probably not.
 But if there is something you find missing, just holler, there's a good 50/50 chance that we're gonna add it.